snrnats/doc-centre/docfx_project/reports/filters-options.md

 ### Filtering Visualisations

-Different visualisation fields use different types of filter, depending on the nature of the data being filtered.
-There are four visualisation filter types in the PRO reports:
+Each visualisation has various filterable properties.
+The PRO reports use four types of filter, depending on whether the property in question is a numerical field, text field, or date field:

-* **Numerical** - Used on numerical fields, enables you to specify a number range.
+* **Numerical** - Used on numerical fields, enables you to specify a required number range.
-* **Basic** - Used on text fields, enables you to select simple values (such as carrier names) from a list.
+* **Basic** - Used on text fields, enables you to select simple values (such as individual carrier names) from a list.
-* **Advanced** - Used on text fields, enables you to select values based on custom selection criteria.
+* **Advanced** - Used on text fields, enables you to select values based on custom selection criteria (such as selecting all carrier services that have names beginning with "UPS").
-* **Relative Date** - Used on date fields, enables you to specify a range of dates you want to view data for.
+* **Relative Date** - Used on date fields, enables you to specify a required date range.

 #### Using Numerical Filters

-Numerical filters enable you to specify a number range to a particular numerical field.
-Once applied, the visualisation is filtered so that it only displays records in which the value of the filtered field meets the criteria you specified.
+Numerical filters enable you to specify a number range to a numerical field.
+Once applied, the visualisation is filtered so that it only takes into account records in which the value of the filtered field meets the criteria you specified.

 For example, suppose that you are viewing the data table on the **Shipped Consignments by Destination Country** report, but you are only interested in countries to which you have shipped more than 1000 consignments.
-You could apply a numerical filter to the **Consignments** field so that the table only shows records where the value of **Consignments** (that is, the total number of consignments shipped to that particular country) was above 1000.
+You could apply a numerical filter to the **Consignments** field so that the table only shows country records where the value of **Consignments** (that is, the total number of consignments shipped to that particular country) was above 1000.

 To apply a numerical filter to a visualisation: